eljlee/hb-Eventfull-project/README.md

 And whenever a user is invited to an event, or some one befriends them, they get a text message notification, thanks to Twilio's API.
 <br>
 ![alt text](/static/readme_img/Twilio_notification_ex.png)

+### Future plans:
+- Option for email or text notifications
+- Upload background picture for event page
+- Commenting, versuse one-off comment

+## Disclaimer:
+The scheduler library is on a 30 day trial, and will most likely stop working after April 5, 2018